 The museum includes works by noted cowboy artists, plus farm and ranch artifacts from the early 20th century.
 Open 9-11:30 a.m. and 1-3:30 p.m.
 Mon.-Fri.
 Other times by request.
 113 S. Wetherbee St.

 This impoundment has parks with boat ramps, fishing, picnicking and camping.
 About 15 miles northeast of Stamford via U.S. 277.

-A large hand-carved marker erected by descendants of early ranchers describes the famous Mackenzie Trail and what it meant to area pioneers in the late 1800s.
+Descendants of early ranchers erected this large marker describing the famous Mackenzie Trail and what it meant to area pioneers in the late 1800s.
 Intersection of U.S. 277/Texas 6 north.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet